Fiyin-Anne/jumga-flutterwave/README.md

 This is an API for validating given data against specified set of rules.
 Check it out here: [Rule Validation API](https://flutterwave-rule-validation.herokuapp.com/)

+### Documentation

+A detailed documentation of the api can be found here: [API Documentation](https://documenter.getpostman.com/view/11752155/TW6xmnUG)

 ### Dependencies

 - [NodeJS (`>=12.0.0`)](https://nodejs.org/en/download/)